AaronLaw/my-setting/Raspberry Pi setup notes.md

 htop, nmap, tree, p7zip

-(No Dvorak keyboard layout setup is needed, as VNC transfer my key layout to the pi. :D) (7z on linux is 7za, where the package is called p7zip [#] (http://www.thegeekstuff.com/2010/04/7z-7zip-7za-file-compression/) )
+(No Dvorak keyboard layout setup is needed, as VNC transfer my key layout to the pi. :smiley:)
+(7z on linux is 7za, where the package is called p7zip [#] (http://www.thegeekstuff.com/2010/04/7z-7zip-7za-file-compression/) )

 #### TODO: